webdev-dave/reddit-museum/README.md

 ## To Do List

+- design a carousel slider for mobile
 - build a more simple postGal
+- make postGal activate on touch for mobile
 - generate custom share link on click of media shareButton
 - allow sharing of image via injection of custom (sharedImg) gallery;
 - create touch/swipe effect for gallery on mobile